Natalia-kush/personal_website/content/_index.md

         My research interests are algebraic geometry, combinatorics and their applications to statistics.

-        Please reach out to collaborate 😃
+        Please reach out to collaborate!
     design:
       columns: '1'
   - block: collection